 - Peaceful Parenting Place for PDA Parents and Carers

 The channel 4 series Born Naughty? featured two children who were diagnosed with PDA on the show.
 I watched both episodes and could relate so much to what I was watching plus seeing how PDA actually looked in real life and what the assessment process involved was really helpful when I was first discovered PDA.

-The channel 4 series Young Autistic & Stagestruck featured Mollie who has PDA.
+The channel 4 series Young Autistic & Stagestruck featured a PDAer called Mollie.
 I really enjoyed watching this series and it was helpful to see another presentation of PDA and also other variations of autism.
 It really helped me to understand autism as a whole and I learned a lot from watching it.